Put your cards on the table, EU makes last Brexit call to Britain

 “We currently enjoy a high level of cooperation with member states of the EU in a number of areas on security that are important for our citizens.
 This is what is at stake and I want to see a strong and deep security partnership continuing with our European Union partners.”

-Additional reporting by Gabriela Baczynska; Editing by Alison Williams and Catherine Evans
+Additional reporting by Gabriela Baczynska and Richard Lough; Editing by Alison Williams and Catherine Evans